kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

     1. Expiration/certificate lifetime - minimum of CSR signer or request.
     1. CA bit allowed/disallowed - not allowed.

 1. `kubernetes.io/legacy-unknown`:  has no guarantees for trust at all.
-Some distributions may honor these as client certs, but that behavior is not standard Kubernetes behavior.
+Some third-party distributions of Kubernetes may honor client certificates signed by it.
+The stable CertificateSigningRequest API (version `certificates.k8s.io/v1` and later) does not allow to set the `signerName` as `kubernetes.io/legacy-unknown`.
   Never auto-approved by {{< glossary_tooltip term_id="kube-controller-manager" >}}.
     1. Trust distribution: None.
 There is no standard trust or distribution for this signer in a Kubernetes cluster.
     1. Permitted subjects - any